Frequently Asked Questions

 Deposits are non refundable, and will be required to work on the design and reserve you a spot.

 These will be taken through our email communication after you fill out the booking form, or through my one and only instagram page @weirdtattoo.
-Beware of scammers with similar pages, with ever so slightly spelling differences
+Please Beware of scammers with similar pages, with ever so slightly spelling differences.
+This is my only website and my Instagram has the blue badge, you can DM me if you would like to verify with whom you’re communicating.

-You should also avoid tanning or drinking alcohol for a while before your tattoo.
+You should also avoid tanning for a month, or drinking alcohol for a few days before your tattoo.
 This can dehydrate your skin, and can cause excessive bleeding, which results in issues while healing.

 The day of: